tinyplex/tinybase/site/guides/2_building_uis/4_using_context.md

 parts of it) will use the same Store throughout, though.

-To help with this, the Provider component lets you specify a Store that all the hooks and components will bind too automatically.
+To help with this, the Provider component lets you specify a Store that all the hooks and components will bind to automatically.
 Simply provide the Store in the `store` prop, and it will be used by default.
 Notice how the `store` variable is not referenced in the child `Pane` component here, for example: